tigerwill90/fox/README.md

 - /fs/ironman.txt               matches Route 2
 - /fs/avengers/ironman.txt      matches Route 3
 ````

+##### Hostname routing

+The router can transition instantly and transparently, at runtime, from path-only mode to hostname-prioritized mode without any
+additional configuration or action.
+If any route with a hostname is registered, the router automatically switches to
+prioritize hostname matching.
+Conversely, if no hostname-specific routes are registered, the router reverts to
+path-priority mode, ensuring optimal and adaptive routing behavior.

 #### Warning about context
 The `fox.Context` instance is freed once the request handler function returns to optimize resource allocation.